-Russian law enforcement investigate Int’l Space Station hole
+Russia: Hole drilled from inside Int’l Space Station capsule

-MOSCOW (AP) — A Russian cosmonaut who explored a mysterious hole in a capsule docked to the International Space Station says Russian law enforcement agencies are investigating what caused the opening.
+MOSCOW (AP) — A Russian cosmonaut who explored a mysterious hole in a capsule docked to the International Space Station said Monday that the opening was drilled from inside the spacecraft and Russian law enforcement agencies are investigating what caused it.

-Sergei Prokopyev said Monday that investigators were looking at samples he and crewmate Oleg Kononenko collected during a Dec.
+Sergei Prokopyev said investigators were looking at samples he and crewmate Oleg Kononenko collected during a Dec.
 12 spacewalk.
-Prokopyev and two other astronauts returned to Earth last week after 197-day space station mission.
+Prokopyev and two other astronauts returned to Earth last week from a 197-day space station mission.

-The hole was spotted on Aug.
-30 in the Russian Soyuz spacecraft attached to the station.
-The crew located and sealed a tiny leak that was creating a slight loss of pressure.
+The hole in the Russian Soyuz spacecraft attached to the station was spotted on Aug.
+30. The crew discovered a leak that was creating a slight loss of pressure and plugged the hole with epoxy and gauze.

-Roscosmos chief Dmitry Rogozin said in September the hole could have been drilled when the capsule was built or in orbit.
-Rogozin stopped short of blaming crew members, but the statement has caused friction between Roscosmos and NASA.
+Prokopyev said at a news conference the cavity started from the capsule’s interior and “it’s up to the investigative organs to judge when that hole was made.”

 Most Read Local Stories